darwin-morocho/flutter-meedu/website/docs/intro.md

   flutter_meedu helps you to manage the state of your flutter app without boilerplate, code generators or InheritedWidget.

+- A simple API for persistent state.

 - Navigate without BuildContext.

   Navigate in your app without a custom Page class, a custom MaterialApp.

+- 100% compatible with any other navigator's package.

 - Simple dependecy injection.